teja-chalikanti/our-savior-community-garden/README.md

 ---

-This backend is designed to be lightweight, scalable, and easy to integrate with the frontend of the project.
+This repository will also include details about the frontend and the main application setup later as the project progresses.
+Stay tuned for updates!